Sublimeful/Wordle-Solver/README.md

 # Wordle-Solver
-Solves wordles by filtering out possible words using conditions set by user
+Solves wordles by filtering out incorrect words using conditions set by user
 To install and use, run these commands:
 <br />
 pip install --user -U nltk